palewire/django-calaccess-raw-data/docs/howtouseit.rst

         'calaccess_raw',
     )

 Also in the Django settings, configure a database connection.
 You have a choice of two different databases when using this application, MySQL and PostgreSQL.
-You can download the `PostgreSQL app <http://postgresapp.com/>`_.
+You can download the `PostgreSQL app <http://postgresapp.com/>`_ if you intend to use that as your database.

 The settings below refer to using MySQL as your database.